marinabeshai/publicinterest/README.md

     - Start counting things.
     - Need to find out who is in congress and who is not (basically difference between those reporting and those not reporting)
     - Need to be able to search https://www.congress.gov/congressional-record/2020/04/14
+    - Need to add new information (poltiical affilation, current state, etc.)
 + Done:
     - Finished basic parsing, csving, and graphing of senate data (dates.py, costs.py, person.py, ticker.py, parse.py, utils.py)
     - Began Wikipedia scraping work.